 Hyaluronic acid is something everyone can use, too.
 Yes, it’s a godsend for dry skin, but it also works well for oily skin, because it hydrates without adding any more oil to the skin.

-And that’s why I love Deciem Hylamide HA Blur primer so much.
+Deciem Hylamide HA Blur is one of the best primer I’ve ever tried.
 Not only it blurs out my large pores and fine lines, but it also helps to keep my skin hydrated all day long.